 - You can potentially build your credit rating if you pay your bills on time, every time.

 - You can potentially get reward points and/or cash-back depending on the terms of your card.

 - You can potentially pay back the cost in installments (subject to any penalties and interest the card may charge).

-- Ask the landlord what are the fees associated with the credit card?
+- Ask the landlord about the fees associated with using a credit card.

-- Ask the landlord what are the fees if my credit card is declined?
+- Ask the landlord what are the fees if your credit card is declined.